-Mapping such metrics and deep diving into them helps you identify and experiment with growth levers faster.
+Mapping such metrics and deep-diving into them helps you identify and experiment with growth levers faster.

 Quoting our earlier article on SaaS growth,

 “If Baremetrics, Ning, and Bidsketch could have run faster acquisition, monetization, and retention experiments, they might have caught on that Freemium wasn’t working for them earlier than they did.
-Better yet, they could’ve ramped down on patterns that were working and sidestepped freemium altogether.”
+Better yet, they could’ve ramped down on patterns that were not working and sidestepped freemium altogether.”

 PS: Did you know that you can look at churn in 20+ ways with RevenueStory?